 Do Canadians celebrate traditions?

-Yes, Canadians celebrate traditions with full enthusiasm and preserve their western culture.
+Yes, Canadians celebrate traditions with full enthusiasm and preserve their Western culture.
 Celtic Colours International Festival and Calgary Stampede are some of the festivals in Canada that are celebrated to showcase Western culture, Celtic talent and traditions.